drlcai/competitive-programming/Codeforces/cpp/1485A/README.md

 This is very related to the floating point number in C++ or any programming language.

 The trick to solve it is to add 1e-12 to the numbers so it doesn't cast it to a wrong way.
+In other cases, we should probably try +1e-9 or something else.
+We should always try it.